lplclaremont/vending-machine-challenge/README.md

 - I have only allowed the deposit method to take one parameter (i.e, one coin) since the vending machine will only have one coin inputted at a time.
 - Based on the given requirements (the program must 'register coins that have been deposited'), I've made the assumption that coins the user deposits are available for the machine to dispense as change, as opposed to just going into a seperate pile of change in the machine.
 - I have kept reset_funds in a seperate method in order to ensure that dispense_change *only* handles the behaviour of finding the change (and not returning funds to zero).
 We could also imagine a scenario in which the funds are incorrect due to a fault with another part of the vending machine, and it must be reset back to zero manually.
-- The deposited funds is just stored as the total value of coins deposited so far, since for this exercise we only require the total value in order to calculate the change.
+- The deposited funds is just stored as the total value of coins deposited so far, since for this exercise we only require the total value in order to calculate the change (and not the individual coin denominations which have been deposited).
 - The dispense_change return value is a list of the coin values, as this can be easily iterated through in another part of the software in order to tell the machine which coins to remove from the machine.

 #### Edge cases
 I have implemented errors with appropriate messages for the following cases:
 - If the coin quantities when initialising a CoinBank instance aren't all integers >= 0.
 - The value passed into the deposit method is not a valid UK coin denomination (or not an integer).
-- The value passed into the dispense_change method is not a valid monetary amount (integer > 0).
+- The value passed into the dispense_change method is not a valid monetary amount (i.e, an integer < 0).
 - The item's value in the dispense_change method is greater than the amount that the user has deposited.
 - The bank has run out of the right coin denominations in order to dispense the total amount of change necessary.